• Skip to main content

 How to make it?

-Overall the chapli kebabs are quite easy to make.
+Overall the chapli kababs are quite easy to make.
 I know, the making of spice mix is a bit of extra effort but you can make it ahead.
 And the taste of freshly roasted spices is bursting with flavors.

 Step to amke spice mix and marinate chapli kabab.

-What makes Chapli kabab so unique is the spice blend.
-We'll begin by preparing the spice blend.
 You can prepare this spice blend ahead in fact if you make this kabab often, I suggest double or tripling the spice mix recipe and storing it in the fridge.
 It'll stay good for up to a year.

 2. Remove the pan from heat and add powdered spices to the hot pan.
 Stir for a few seconds so the powdered spices also yield some fresh aroma.
 Then transfer the spice mix to a food processor.
+(You can use mortar and pestle too.)

-3. Crushed the spices coarsely.
+3. Crush the spices coarsely.
 Just 2-3 pulses are enough to break the spices, do not ground them into fine powder.
 Chapli kabab spice mix is ready, you can store it in the pantry for a few weeks or in the fridge for months.

 Steps to roll and fry chapli kabab.